Skip to Content

 We earn a commission if you click this link and make a purchase at no additional cost to you.

 This is another great entry for Klipsch.
 Again, this is one of the bookshelf speakers where you really can’t go wrong.
 Different types of users might prefer a few of the subtleties in specs, but really there is not much that separates this set of speakers from a similarly priced KEF set.
+You can find the RB-51’s for a bargain price at this listing.

 Check out more relevant reviews and comparisons from this brand: